shopwp/documentation/docs/getting-started/installing.md

 ### 2. Search for ShopWP

 While on the plugins page search for ShopWP.
 It should be the first result.
-You can also try searching for the old name, WP Shopify.
+You can also try searching for the old name, ShopWP.

 ![Installing free plugin step one](./assets/install-free-2.png)